Banning Unified School District

 Banning Unified School District is located in the central part of Riverside County in California.
-The district services the city of Banning, California and the unincorporated area of Cabazon.
+The district services the vast majority of the city of Banning, California (aside from a small residential neighborhood in the northwest of the city), as well as the census-designated places of Cabazon and Whitewater.
+The Morongo Band of Mission Indians's reservation overlaps with this school district, although not all children from the reservation attend Banning schools.

 It is composed of one high school, one middle school, four elementary schools and one alternative education center.